HughP/dnj-corpus/README.md

 # dnj-corpus
-A small corpus of a local newspaper, and some other things written in Eastern Dan.
+A small corpus of a local newspaper (_˗Pamɛbhamɛ_), and some other things written in Eastern Dan.

 ## Language Description